AGILITY TRAINING: A COMPREHENSIVE APPROACH

 • Visual attention training

-King (2000) emphasizes that “rushing beyond this foundational phase inevitably produces compensatory movement patterns that limit long-term agility development,” highlighting the critical importance of this preparatory work.
+Rushing beyond this foundational phase inevitably produces compensatory movement patterns that limit long-term agility development, highlighting the critical importance of this preparatory work.
+Athletes with insufficient foundation will develop movement compensations that become increasingly difficult to correct as intensity increases.

 Phase 2: Technical Development (3-6 weeks)